Skip to main content

 • Independent and investigative journalism

-• Improvement of distribution and dissemination of news
+• The improvement of distribution and dissemination of news

-• Development or maintenance of technical tools applying to the above topics
+• The development of technical tools applying to the above topics